-Ontario Secondary School Certificate or equivalent OR Mature Student Status PLUS:
+Ontario Secondary School Diploma OR Ontario Secondary School Certificate or equivalent OR Mature Student Status PLUS:

 A level of independence that precludes constant support

 Ability to manage transportation to the College and to the field placement

 Participation in an interview

 IMPORTANT NOTE - This is an OVERSUBSCRIBED program.
 Apply by February 1 to be considered for this program.
 See Admission Procedures for details.

 The Community Integration through Cooperative Education (CICE) program is a two-year Ontario College Certificate designed to provide individuals with developmental disabilities and other significant learning challenges with the opportunity to experience college life, pursue a postsecondary education and develop skills which will help them prepare for employment.
 Students will engage with their peers in courses specific to the CICE program.
 Having chosen an individual vocational direction, each student will attend academic courses with their college peers.
 The support of a Learning Facilitator will be provided.
 The Learning Facilitator may attend classes, provide follow-up study skills, test preparation, and support course modifications when necessary.